xigxog/kubefox/docs/broker.md

 8. if they are not event is dropped.
 9. broker checks if a matching component is subscribed locally via grpc and if so sends the event to that component.
-10. otherwise the event is publish onto the component's jetstream subject so that another broker with a subscription for that component can process it.
+10. otherwise the event is publish onto the component's NATS subject so that another broker with a subscription for that component can process it.
 11. ttl is updated before sending

-## Process Event from JetStream
+## Process Event from NATS

-### JetStream Client
+### NATS Client

 1. Receives and unmarshals event, ttl is updated based on when msg was created.
 2. Sends event to broker for routing.